MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 Header Files
 ------------

-One header file is provided:
+Two header files are provided:

+-  LLBLUETOOTH_defines.h

+   Defines constants and types which are used by the functions to implement.

 -  LLBLUETOOTH_impl.h